 - Turn on dipped beam. - Make adjustment by the following procedure so that the elbow point of dipped beam cut-off line is in the illustrated position. - Vertical adjustment: Adjust by turning screws A and B in this order by the same amount. - Horizontal adjustment: Turn screw B. - Adjust the optical axes of the dipped beams so that the cut-off line position can conform to the standard value.

-Cut-off line position Standard value out on the position 1.0%(0.57°)
+Cut-off line position Standard value Cut-off fille position 0.57°

 Head lamp on the bumper

 Head lamp on the cab